azhagu-swe/portfolio/README.md

 **⚠️ Note on Testing**: This project currently has incomplete test coverage.
 See [Testing Improvements Summary](TEST_IMPROVEMENTS_SUMMARY.md) for details on the current status and improvement plan.

+**⚠️ Note on Issues**: This project has several areas for improvement.
+See [Comprehensive Issues](COMPREHENSIVE_ISSUES.md) for a complete list of identified issues and drawbacks.

 ---

 ## ✨ Features